The Bankrate promise

 It doesn’t help that crypto is used as part of ransom attacks and other criminal activities.

-So it’s not out of the question that the utopian dreams of crypto purveyors are simply legislated out of existence.
+Therefore, it’s not out of the question that the utopian dreams of crypto purveyors are simply legislated out of existence.
 Of course, the political implications are but one facet of their future.
 Crypto faces other significant hurdles, including the financial and environmental costs of “mining” them.

 5. Determine how to act